Turkey Tail Mushrooms: Then & Now

 These steps are a great starting point to Turkey Tail mushroom identification.
 For a more in-depth foraging experience, identification books and field guides can be particularly helpful.
 Some favorites are:

 Mushroom foraging is a fun way to get more in touch with nature and the species present in our environment.
 This can be viewed as an opportunity to connect our communities and disconnect from the doom-scrolling of social media.
 We can learn more from what these mushrooms can teach us through a true hands on approach.
+You can also read our guide about identifying lion's mane and reishi mushrooms.

 Written by: Maria Orozco